bnfour/i3-quake-terminal/README.md

 # i3-quake-terminal
-A script for i3 window manager to have a global drop-down terminal window toggleable by a hotkey.
+A companion script for [i3 window manager](https://i3wm.org/) to have a global drop-down terminal window toggleable by a hotkey.

 # Installation
-Just drop `quake-terminal.py` somewhere and [create a keybind](#setting-the-hotkey) to launch it in your i3 config.
+Just drop `quake-terminal.py` somewhere and [create a keybind](#hotkey) to launch it in your i3 config.

 ## Requirements
 Requires `i3ipc` package ([PyPI](https://pypi.org/project/i3ipc/), [GitHub](https://github.com/altdesktop/i3ipc-python)).